mgnfy-view/caster/docs/src/src/CasterCampaign.sol/contract.CasterCampaign.md

 ### getMerkleRoot

 The merkle root for a campaign.
-Used to validate eligible users.
+Used to verify/validate eligible users.

 ```solidity